MehmetEkincii/bike-buyers-sales-analysis-excel/README.md

 🚲 Bike Sales Analysis — Excel Data Analytics Project

 Who buys bikes and why?
-This project digs into real customer data to uncover how income, age, gender, and commute distance influence purchasing decisions — built end-to-end in Microsoft Excel.
+This project digs into real customer data to uncover how income, age, gender, and commute distance influence purchasing decisions — built  in Microsoft Excel.

 📌 Project Overview
-This is a full end-to-end data analytics project completed in Excel, covering every stage of the data workflow — from messy raw data through to a polished, interactive dashboard.
+This is a data analytics project completed in Excel, covering every stage of the data workflow — from messy raw data through to a polished, interactive dashboard.
 The goal was to identify the key demographic and behavioural factors that separate bike buyers from non-buyers, and present those findings in a clear, decision-ready format.

 📂 Workbook Structure
+Bike_buyers - Original raw dataset
-SheetDescriptionbike_buyersOriginal raw datasetWorking SheetCleaned and transformed data ready for analysisPivotTableAggregated summaries powering the dashboardDashboardInteractive visualisation with slicers and filters
+Working Sheet -  (Cleaned and transformed data ready for analysis PivotTable - Aggregated summaries powering the dashboard Dashboard - Interactive visualisation with slicers and filters

 🛠️ What Was Done
 🧹 Data Cleaning & Preparation